X-Fix/ts-poker-planning/.github/README.md

 heroku git:remote -a ts-poker-planning
 ```

-Each time you want to deploy, run the following
+Each time you want to deploy, run the following (don't forget to bump the version accordingly)

 ```
-npm run build-production && git push heroku master
+npm run heroku
 ```

 ## Roadmap/Todos